 Renaissance School of Medicine at Stony Brook University is Long Island’s premier medical school and teaching site for Stony Brook Medicine, Long Island’s leading academic medical center.

-The top-ranked public medical school in New York State, Renaissance School of Medicine trains the next generation of committed, curious and highly capable physicians, advances our understanding of the origins of human health and disease, and delivers world-class, compassionate healthcare.
+The top-ranked public medical school in New York State, Renaissance School of Medicine trains the next generation of committed, curious and highly capable physicians, advances our understanding of the origins and the treatment of human health and disease, and delivers world-class, compassionate healthcare.

-Renaissance is part of Stony Brook University, one of 62 members of the Association of American Universities (AAU), the invitation-only organization of the best research universities in North America.
-We conduct more than $90 million in annual research, bringing the best ideas in medicine from the research laboratory to the bedside to benefit patients at Stony Brook Medicine and across the globe.
+Renaissance School of Medicine is part of Stony Brook University, one of 62 members of the Association of American Universities (AAU), the invitation-only organization of the best research universities in North America.
+We conduct research that brings over $90 million dollars annually in extramural funding, bringing the best ideas in medicine from the research laboratory to the bedside to benefit patients at Stony Brook Medicine and across the globe.

-Renaissance provides 64 accredited residency and fellowship programs with 738 residents (666 medical and 72 dental residents).
-Our residents and fellows train in various specialties across five main care sites:
+Renaissance provides 77 accredited residency and fellowship programs with 766 residents (682 medical, 71 dental, nine podiatry, and four pharmacy residents).
+Our residents and fellows train in various specialties across six main care sites:

 - Stony Brook University Hospital